When Good Times Go Bad: 9 Signs of Alcohol Poisoning

 Slow or Irregular Breathing

 Less than eight breaths per minute or more than 10 seconds between each breath?
 Time to ring the emergency bell.
+Breathing that slows significantly is a critical sign of an alcohol overdose.

 Hypothermia

-Alcohol can drop the body's core temperature.
+Alcohol consumption can drop the body's core temperature.
 If someone's skin feels cold or clammy to the touch, or they're shivering uncontrollably, something’s not right.

 Pale or Blue-Tinged Skin

 This is a sign of hypoxia, or when not enough oxygen reaches the body's tissues.
+These symptoms indicate oxygen deprivation in the bloodstream, which can lead to permanent damage if untreated.

 Inability to Wake Up

 If they're passing out and you can't rouse them, it's more than just a deep sleep.
+Blackouts and unconsciousness can signal a dangerously high blood alcohol concentration (BAC).

 Stupor